 However, if you can swing the Porsche-like base price, and you’re looking for something fast, comfy, and emissions-free, the range-topping Model S Performance equipped with the optional Ludicrous Mode is right up your alley.
-With its 100-kWh battery, the Performance boasts a zero to 60 time of just 2.4 seconds, making it one of the quickest production cars on the planet.
-The big battery gives the sedan an impressive 348 miles of range as well, so you’ll have plenty of juice to test the Model S’ incredible acceleration.
+With its 100kWh battery, the Performance boasts a zero-to-60 time of just 2.3 seconds, making it one of the quickest production cars on the planet.
+The big battery gives the Model S an impressive 387 miles of range as well, so you’ll have plenty of juice to test its incredible acceleration.

 Why should you buy this?
 It’s fast and luxurious like an Audi should be (and electric).